enumcase/enumcase/README.md

 Random info:
 - iOS and Swift enthusiast 🍎
-- I like reading books in general, and articles about architecture or low-level concepts 🍀
+- Favorite things to read: books in general, and articles about architecture or low-level concepts xd
 - I love cherry pies, cheesecakes and astrophysics 🥧
-- Probably watching kpop or reading webtoons on breaks 🐹
+- Probably watching kpop or reading webtoons on breaks

 @enumcase or @honeylimerice in most of sns